 There are two oxalic acid application methods for varroa control: Syrup Solution and Vaporizer (see below).
 CAUTION: Oxalic Acid Dihydrate might damage bee brood.
 Oxalic Acid Dihydrate will not control Varroa mites in capped brood.
-Use only in late fall or early spring when little or no brood is present.
+Best results, use only in fall or spring when little or no brood is present.
 Do not use when honey supers are in place, to prevent contamination of marketable honey.